Graduate with Service Distinction!

-NEXT ORIENTATION for NEW ENROLLEES: Spring 2014!
+NEXT ORIENTATION for NEW ENROLLEES: Fall 2014!
 Dates will be posted here when they become available.

 The Center for Community Engagement is proud to administer the CNU Engage Service Distinction Program.
 This exciting program provides the foundation and framework for CNU students to commit themselves to lives of service to local, state, national and global communities.
 The Service Distinction is awarded to students who have committed themselves to serving their communities and recognizes four distinct aspects of engagement.

 - Commitment to the work and cause of community partners;